F286/f286.github.io/_posts/2018-02-16-team-success.md

 Open atmosphere

 Active listening

+Actually listen to what your coworker is saying - meditate on it.

+Assume the person you are listening to is smarter than you.

+Tell the truth.

 ## Meaning
 It's all about meaning!
 The reason to be able to communicate is to do something meaningful.